linrongbin16/lsp-progress.nvim/README.md

   --- Spinning update time in milliseconds. spin_update_time = 200,

-  --- Indicate if there's any lsp server active on current buffer.
-  -- Icon: nf-fa-gear(\uf013).
-  -- Notice: this config is deprecated. sign = " LSP",

-  --- Seperate multiple messages in one statusline.
-  -- Notice: this config is deprecated. seperator = " ",

   --- Last message is cached in decay time in milliseconds.
   -- Messages could be really fast, appear and disappear in an instant, so -- here cache the last message for a while for user view.